An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 The Pica8 Approach: Enterprise-Ready

-While the white box network concept initially found favor in data centers, where its leaf/spine architecture is ideal for handing east-west traffic, Pica8’s Threshold reference architecture encompasses unique technology that breaks the leaf-spine concept out of the data center and lets it flow across the entire enterprise.
+While the HPC, data center, and enterprise network concept initially found favor in data centers, where its leaf/spine architecture is ideal for handing east-west traffic, Pica8’s Threshold reference architecture encompasses unique technology that breaks the leaf-spine concept out of the data center and lets it flow across the entire enterprise.

 PICOS NETWORK OPERATING SYSTEM